If you’re struggling with the idea of being a specialist vs generalist, especially if you are just starting a business, you are not alone!

-One of the toughest questions I’ve wrestled with during my time as an entrepreneur is: should I be a specialist and focus on one thing, or be a generalist and explore multiple interests?
+One of the toughest questions I’ve wrestled with during my time as an entrepreneur is: should I be a specialist and focus on ONE thing, or be a generalist and explore multiple interests?

 You may be struggling with the same question.
 Trying to figure out what your “niche” is, or whether you’re better suited to working on lots of different things.

-Specialist or Generalist?
+Specialist vs Generalist?
 Here’s how to decide…

 Do you need money in the next 90 days?
 You should be a specialist and focus on one thing.